jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 ransom payment itself if the organization chose to acquiesce to the extortion demand, among others.

-Longer\-term impacts included diminished revenue, damage to the organizations brand and reputation, the loss of key executives, employee layoffs, loss of customers and strategic partners, and the viability of the business altogether in some instances.
+Longer\-term impacts included diminished revenue, damage to the organization’s brand and reputation, the loss of key executives, employee layoffs, loss of customers and strategic partners, and the viability of the business altogether in some instances.

 The results demonstrated some regional deviations, with organizations in Japan (95%),
 Italy (90%), and the UK (83%) among the most